 I have to admit that I have a bit of a soft spot for big pocket watches.
 Most collectors favor the size 16 watches like the 992 or 992B.
 That's easy to understand, they are beautiful railroad approved grades.
 But there is something special to the even larger 18 size models.
 They are substantial, palm filling watches and they harken back to a time of steam engines and Victorian houses.

 There are a number of 18 size grades and they came in even numbered open faced configurations or odd numbered hunter cased siblings.
 Open faced models have the second hand opposite the pendant at the 6 position.
-Hunter cased models have the pendant at the 3 position and are sometimes called "side winders" as a result.
+Hunter cased models have the pendant at the 3 position.
+If a hunter cased movement is installed in an open faced case, it is sometimes called "side winder" as a result.

 The most basic grade of 18 size models was the 924 and it's counterpart, the 925.